Manor Lakes

 Manor Lakes is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Manor Lakes has one of the most culturally diverse populations in Australia, with 54.1% speaking a language other than English at home and 52.2% born overseas.
-Christianity is the predominant religion, comprising 34.3% of Manor Lakes residents.
-Hinduism is notably overrepresented, making up 25.7%, compared to Greater Melbourne's average of 4.4%.
+Manor Lakes has a culturally diverse population, with 54.1% speaking a language other than English at home and 52.2% born overseas.
+Christianity is the predominant religion in Manor Lakes, comprising 34.3% of its population.
+Hinduism is significantly overrepresented compared to Greater Melbourne's average, making up 25.7%.

 Frequently Asked Questions - Diversity